OpenRefine/OpenRefine/docs/docs/manual/running.md

 We are aware of some minor rendering and performance issues on other browsers such as Firefox.
 We don't support Internet Explorer.

 You can launch multiple projects at the same time by simply having multiple tabs or browser windows open.
-From the “Open Project” screen, you can right-click on project names and select “Open in new tab.”
+From the <span class="menuItems">Open Project</span> screen, you can right-click on project names and select <span class="menuItems">Open in new tab</span>.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';